Einthoven (crater)

 Einthoven is a lunar impact crater that is located on the far side of the Moon.
 It is located beyond the region of the surface that is sometimes brought into view due to libration, and so can not be viewed from the Earth.
-Einthoven is located to the northeast of the huge walled plain Pasteur.
+Einthoven is located to the northeast of a huge walled plain called Pasteur.

-This is a circular crater with some minor terrace structure along the inner rim.
+This formation dates to the Nectarian period of the lunar geologic timescale.
+It is a circular crater with some minor terrace structure along the inner rim.
 The satellite crater Einthoven X is attached to the northwestern rim, and is partly overlaid by Einthoven.
 The hummocky interior floor is marked only by a small crater in the eastern half and a few tiny craterlets.

-The crater is named after Dutch physiologist and Nobel laureate Willem Einthoven.
-Prior to formal naming by the IAU in 1970, Einthoven was called Crater 273.
+The crater is named after Dutch physiologist and Nobel laureate Willem Einthoven (1860-1927).
+Prior to formal naming by the International Astronomical Union in 1970, Einthoven was called Crater 273.